-Dead body found in Utah storage unit by person cleaning it
+Police investigating after body found in Ogden storage unit

-OGDEN, Utah (AP) - A person cleaning a storage unit in Utah found a dead body inside it and investigators are trying to determine if a crime took place.
+OGDEN, Utah (AP) - Ogden police say an investigation is underway after a person cleaning out a storage unit found a dead body.

-The body was found Thursday inside the unit at Stock-N-Lock Self Storage in Ogden, north of Salt Lake City.
+Lt.
+Tyler Ziegler said circumstances are “very suspicious” and that investigators are working to determine whether a crime took place.

-It was not immediately known how long the body had been inside the storage unit.

-Police did not have information on the gender or age of the person, who has not been identified.
+It wasn’t immediately known how long the body had been in the unit and police did not have information on the gender or age of the person, who has not yet been identified.

-Investigators were collecting evidence and trying to find surveillance footage.
+Officers were collecting evidence and looking for surveillance footage.

 Sign up for Daily Newsletters